openeuropa/oe_paragraphs/README.md

 An optional link can be added to the block.

 #### Quote
-The Quote paragraph allows editors to add quotation to a specific node.
+The Quote paragraph allows editors to add a quotation.
 Editors will be able to add the quotation to the specific content type where Quote paragraph type is attached.

 #### Rich text